In Polish music since 1999.

 One of her greatest successes was the production of the music and film show “Alexander Nevsky”, hel in the FOCUS office building in Warsaw, to which she reconstructed a part of Sergei Prokofiev’s music (2003).

-Appreciated at numerous national and international festivals and competitions (six times Grand Prix, seven times first place, one time second place, four times third place, three times special prize for the best conductor), she has been invited to conduct workshops and participate in thematic conferences, both in Poland and abroad.
+Appreciated at numerous national and international festivals and competitions (eight times Grand Prix, ten times first place, two times second place, four times third place, five times special prize for the best conductor), she has been invited to conduct workshops and participate in thematic conferences, both in Poland and abroad.
 She collaborates with SWPS University of Social Sciences and Humanities, giving lectures on Entrepreneurial Leadership in Creative Industries.

 She executes piano recitals, both at home and abroad.
 Irina also provides an accompaniment for outstanding soloists.
 She is the author of soundtrack for the film “The Lost town of Świteź” (dir.
 Kamil Polak) which received more tha 20 prizes in many international film festivals and won the best soundtrack prize in London.
 She composed also soundtrack for the short film “Przedtem, potem” (dir.
 Edyta Sewruk).
 Irina wrote a song-cycle for choir and instruments called “Łąka” (“Meadow”) to the words of a famous Polish poet, Bolesław Leśmian (2015).